 Household extension cables are not suitable for camping.
 They lack the RCD and waterproofing making them extremely hazardous to use outdoors.
 You could receive a fatal electric shock off one.

-My personal recommendation is for this electric hook up cable (check it out on Amazon here) but I’ve selected 2 others you may want to consider in my article the 3 best electric hook up cables for camping and caravanning.
+My personal recommendation is for the Crusader EHU but I’ve selected 2 others you may want to consider in my article for the 3 best electric hook up cables for camping and caravanning.

 How to safely use an EHU whilst camping?